 The following star commands differ from BBCSDL or are unique to PicoBB:

-Only a limited implementation of this command is provided.
-A bitmap file can be loaded to fill the entire screen.
-The size and bit depth of the file must match the currently selected graphics mode.
-The easiest way to assure that is to use *screensave to create the file.
+fill the entire screen.
+The size and bit depth of the file must match the currently selected

-Only FLOAT 40 or FLOAT 64 are supported.
+Only FLOAT 40

 This command only accepts valid channel numbers 1 to 12, or zero to revert to normal input.
 The "special" values 13 to 15 used by BBCSDL for "non-overlapped I/O" will cause an error.

 These commands don't do anything.
 The Little File System used for storage in Pico flash memory does not have any file attributes for recording Read-Only or Read-Write status.
-It would be possible to implement the functions for the FAT filesystem on an external SD card, but that would be incconsistent.
+It would be possible to implement the functions for the FAT filesystem on an external SD card, but that would be inconsistent.

 This command works as documented for valid channel numbers 1 to 12, or zero to restore normal output.